 Another issue with unpaved roads is that they may be improperly marked or missing important signage, unlike paved roadways that have clearly designated lanes and passing zones.
 Poor signage could cause confusion for many drivers, leading to an accident.

-Who May Be Liable for an Unpaved Road Accident?
+Who May Be Liable for a Texas Unpaved Road Accident?

 Just like any other collision, liability comes down to the negligent actions of the driver who caused the collision and your damages.